How many types of feathers do birds have?

 -consider these like sensors in your vehicle

-That should answer the question, but perhaps you are wondering about other feathers that do not seem to fit in any category.
+That should answer the question, but perhaps you are wondering about other feathers that do not seem to fit into any category.
 Often, feathers that are very unique to certain species are considered highly specialized or modified for distinct uses.
 For example, the "nuptial plumes" on herons and egrets are highly modified contour feathers.

 There are also names given to feather tracts on the body of the bird.
 These are not feather types but instead are often contour feathers with a different location or purpose.